Modeling complex particle suspensions: perspectives on the rigid multiblob method: Perspectives

 To simulate large numbers of complex particles, it is necessary to use as few blobs per particle as possible while maintaining reasonable accuracy in the hydrodynamic interactions.
 Despite the regularization error introduced by the regularized Green’s function \eqref{eq:RPY}, which scales with the blob radius $a$ and thus as $N_b^{-1/2}$ \citep{Delmotte2024}, it is possible to enhance numerical accuracy for a given resolution through a grid optimization procedure.
 Once the number of blobs per particle and the surface mesh are selected, two additional grid parameters remain to be tuned: the blob radius $a$ and the position of the blobs relative to the actual particle surface.
 Due to their finite size, blobs do not need to lie exactly on the particle surface.
 The distance of blob centers to the particle surface is described by a geometric parameter $S$, representing the scale of the discretized surface relative to the actual particle surface: when $S = 1$, the surface of the grid coincides with the surface of the actual particle; if $S < 1$ ($S > 1$), the blobs are inside (outside) the surface (see Fig.\ \ref{fig:grid_optim}a).
 In the early works on the multiblob method, this tuning was done empirically and only for the mobility matrix $\bN$ \citep{Usabiaga2016, Swan2016}.
 More recently, Broms et al.\ \citep{Broms2023} formalized the optimization of $\bN$ through a minimization problem.
 Building on their approach, we proposed a new optimization strategy based on the singular value decomposition of $\wtil{\bN}$ to match the surface mobility operator as well \citep{Delmotte2024}.
 Figure \ref{fig:grid_optim}b shows a comparison of the propulsion speed of a spherical squirmer using the empirically chosen grid \cite{Usabiaga2016} and the optimized grid with the exact solution $U_{\tex{th}}$.
 The optimized grid (triangles) significantly reduces the error compared to the original discretization (disks), enabling the simulation of slip-driven particles with coarse grids while achieving 2–3 digits of accuracy—comparable to that of other methods using much finer grids \citep{Smith2021}.
 This grid optimization strategy is applicable to particles of any shape.
 One of the key challenges remaining is the development of quadrature rules that can balance, or at least further reduce, the regularization error already present in the continuous setting, with the goal of achieving a convergence rate faster than $\sim N_b^{-1/2}$ for the rigid multiblob method.
+An interesting alternative lies in recent developments of the method of fundamental solutions, which, although still much more computationally expensive than the RMB, show promising results in terms of accuracy and scalability \cite{broms2025accurate}.

 In conclusion, the RMB is a versatile and robust framework for simulating complex particles in Stokes flows.
 Although there is still room for improvement in its accuracy, efficiency and range of application, it has now reached a stage of maturity that allows it to tackle a variety of physical problems that cannot be addressed using traditional methods.